zmnbgd/100DaysOfSwiftUIBootCamp/READM.md

 * How to skip loop items with break and continue
   - Optional: Why would you want to exit a loop?
   - Optional: Why does Swift have labeled statements?
+  - Optional: When to use break and when to use continue